 |

-We are planning on a fully in-person Poets on the Coast 2024 at the beautiful Country Inn in La Conner, WA.
+We fully intend for in-person Poets on the Coast 2024 at the beautiful Country Inn in La Conner, WA.
 We have reserved space and hope that a year from now, the pandemic will be completely in the rearview mirror.
 We will, of course, pay keen attention to the updates from the CDC and the State of Washington.
 If it is not possible to meet in person, we will Zoom our way with Goddess Houses, small groups, etc.

 Breaking News!
 Information on classes for Poets on the Coast 2024

-Michelle Bombardier: Vulnerability: Different Hands on the Elephant
+Michele Bombardier: On Vulnerability: Different Hands on the Elephant

-Join Michelle Bombardier, E.J.
-Koh and Susan Rich for the
+Join Michele Bombardier, Susan Rich, and Jane Wong for the

 14th Annual Poets on the Coast: A Weekend Writing Retreat for Women